rvarago/bfs-rs/README.md

 `bfs-rs` is a simple readonly, "Filesystem in Userspace" (FUSE) where data gets fetched from a cloud-storage through a backend.

+### Operations

+- Given a directory, list its files,
+- Given a directory or file, show its metadata,
+- Given a file, show its content.

+Where:

+- A **directory** is a bucket,
+- A **file** is a object in a bucket.

 ## Configuration

 So long as the extension matches a format supported by the [config crate](https://github.com/mehcode/config-rs), the user may pick whatever one likes.
 As an example, here's the schema informally defined as a TOML document: